RedHatQE/carbon/docs/users/localhost.rst

 Example
 +++++++

-Here an Orchestrate and an Execute task refer to a couple hosts, *carbon_controller* and *localhost*, respectively, that are not defined in the provision section.
+Here an Orchestrate and an Execute task refer to *localhost*, respectively, that are not defined in the provision section.

 .. code-block:: yaml